Eikkargh/Candy-API-to-JSON/README.md

       - TotalTime
 </pre></code>
 example templates including translations of machine program codes can be found in configuration.yaml. <br>
 example cards can be found in lovelace.yaml.
+These use custom:card-mod, custom:fold-entity-row and custom:config-template-card integrations.